rimdian/app-template/README.md

 - Your private app needs a Service Account to access the Rimdian API.
 The Service Account email & password should be kept secret and not shared with anyone.
 - The Service Account will have full access to the API... that's why private apps should remain private!

+## Deploying to Production

+The repository contains a `Dockerfile` to build a production image of your app.

+The repository also contains a `cloudbuild.yaml` file to deploy your app to Google Cloud Run with a simple `git push`, combined with Google Cloud Build triggers.

+You can map your custom domain to Google Cloud Run and it will provision a SSL certificate for you.

+The `cloudbuild.yaml` file is configured to name your app `rimdian-app` by default & deploy it in the `europe-west1` region.

 ## Stack

 - [Next.js](https://nextjs.org/)